uob-coms20007/uob-coms20007.github.io/syntax/limits.md

 \newcommand{\orop}{\mathrel{\|}}
 $$

-# Limits to the Expressive Power of CFGs
+# Appendix B: Limits to the Expressive Power of CFGs
 ## (NOT ASSESSED)

-_This material is not assessed, look at it only because it is interesting._
+_This material is not assessed, look at it only for interest._

 In this part, I want to look briefly at the limitations of context-free grammars.
 Grammars alone are not usually enough to describe the valid programs in a particular programming language.
 They cannot, for example, enforce that variables are declared before they are used, or (in general) ensure that programs are well-typed.
 In this chapter I aim to convince you of the first of these.